DanB91/dcpu/README.md

     $ git clone https://github.com/jteeuwen/dcpu.git
     $ cd dcpu
-    $ go install -a -ldflags="-s" ./...
+    $ go install -ldflags "-X main.AppVersionRev `date -u +%s` -s" ./...

-The `dcpu-pp` and `dcpu-unit` programs will now be installed where ever your `$GOBIN` is set to.
+The `dcpu-asm` and `dcpu-test` programs will be installed where ever your `$GOBIN` is set to.
 They are now ready for use.

-The `-a` switch ensures everything is freshly built (including the linked Go core packages).
-The `-ldflags="-s"` switch causes binaries to be built without all the debug symbols.
-This speeds them up a little and drastically reduces their file size.
-The `./...` bit simply means: Build any and all packages in this directory and all sub directories.
-The Go tool will automatically figure out the dependency tree and build things in the right order.
+The `-X main.AppVersionRev \`date -u +%s\`` bit in the `-ldflags` section of `go install` automatically sets the `AppVersionRev` variable in version.go to the current unix timestamp.
+This allows us to do auto-incremented versioning every time we build.

 ### License